MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-is-phone-system-in-office-365/create-a-phone-system-call-queue.md

 ![Number 2](../images/sfbcallout2.png)

-**Add Accounts** Select a Resource Account that has been associated with a service toll or toll-free phone number for the call queue.
+**Add Accounts** Select a resource account that has been associated with a service toll or toll-free phone number for the call queue.
 This is optional.

 If there aren't any listed, you need to get service numbers and assign them to a Resource account before you can create this call queue, as described earlier.
-To get your service numbers, see [Getting service phone numbers for Skype for Business and Microsoft Teams](getting-service-phone-numbers.md)
+To get your service numbers, see [Getting service phone numbers for Skype for Business and Microsoft Teams](getting-service-phone-numbers.md) You'll need to create a resource account as described in [Manage resource accounts in Teams](../../../Teams/manage-resource-accounts.md) if you want your call queue to have an associated phone number.

 > [!NOTE]
-> If you want or need to assign a **Domain** you would do so by assigning it to the resource account for the Call Queue.
+> If you want or need to assign a **Domain** you would do so by assigning it to the resource account for the call queue.

 ### Set the greeting and music played while on hold